chindit/server-tools/README.md

 # server-tools
-Some tools usefull for server administration
+Some tools useful for server administration

 # mirrorUpdater
 Create and maintain up-to-date an ArchLinux mirror.